jtail/conventions/java/general.md

 4. Last, but not the least, git has arrived and allows us to isolate such changes in a separate commit.
 The combination of these factors made extracting interface as simple and reliable action, that takes less than a minute in most cases.
 Compare this to extra time reviewer spends reading changes to extra interface class on review.

+#### Prefer LocalDate and Instant to store and handle dates and times, avoid java.util.Date and java.util.Calendar

+When you need to store the precise moment on the timeline when something has happened, prefer UTC (java.time.Instant).
+When date has no timezone by definition (such as 'date of issue' as it appears printed in passport), prefer java.time.LocalDate.
+Avoid any situations in-between.
+If you need to expose times in different timezones, do the conversion immediately before sending the data.

+Motto:
+The conceptual problem with other representations is that they either requre a timezone context to be explicitly present to perform operations (to compare 2 timestamps without timezone, you need to know which timezone it is) or explicit business rules (consider what happens when you need to convert "date with timezone" to a different timezone)

+Note:
+The situation when external date input comes with timezone is often used as an argument to support storing timestamp with timezone.
+However if timezone is required to be applied somewhere else than converting a specific timestamp, it has, strictly speaking, a wider scope than timestamp and should be stored on different record to ensure normalization.
+Even if, for whatever reason, you choose to denormalize, ensuring you can switch to normalized representation in the future is a must.

+Exceptions:
+Sometimes, timezone-aware reporting or similar functionality that operates on large volumes of data has to take advantage of DB-specific timezone features.
+However, in such situations at least reading such values back to Java should be avoided.